Officials29 October 2019

 Swimming events could not run without the help of volunteers, either ‘officials’ or many other roles.

 If you are qualified, but not licensed, and you support our events, we will fund your licensing.
-If you are not qualified, but wish to help in the many support roles, again please let her know.
+If you are not qualified, but wish to help in the many support roles, again please let us know.

 Becoming an official allows you to get involved in swimming competitions at a close and personal level.
 It is much more enjoyable than sitting on a hot balcony!

 All swimming galas need officials for them to run so it is a very important role.

 Typically an official will start work at their local club, usually starting as a time keeper.
 From there they can start to become qualified, working their way via courses and gala experience from J1, J2, J2S and ultimately on to being a qualified referee.
 We can provide advice on the best way to proceed.

 |Swim England London Regional Swimming Officials Coordinator (who is the Representative for London on the Swim England Swimming Officials Group committee- SOG)||Ralph Shortland firstname.lastname@example.org|